Guide to Resident Tuition Policy

 Eligibility Requirements for New York State Tuition

 Many parents and students are interested in understanding the requirements to qualify for the resident tuition rate at the State University of New York.
 The difference between the resident and non-resident tuition rates is significant.
-The requirements can be complex, so please read this entire page carefully and contact Student Financial Services if you have further questions.
+The requirements can be complex, so please read this entire page carefully and contact Student Financial Services at [email protected] if you have further questions.